t-hishinuma/DD-AVX_v3/README.md

 This library provides an easy way to implement a fast and accurate Krylov subspace method.

-OpenMP and SIMD AVX / AVX2 speedup are available.
+OpenMP and SIMD AVX / AVX2 acceleration are available.

 This library is extensions of [Lis_DD_AVXKernals](https://github.com/t-hishinuma/Lis_DD_AVXkernels) and